intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Data Metamodel.md

 `monitoring` dataset tables are further clustered based on the contents of the primary key column (`pms_id`, `mppt_id`, `inverter_id`).

-To optimize performance and cost queries should use an expression that filters on the clustered key column, as shown in the above SQL example.
+Queries should filter on the clustered key column as shown in the above SQL example as this improves performance and reduces cost.